Empowering our clients to make the most out of their data

 NGOs and development organizations working in international development deliver services to thousands and beneficiaries and customers, generating vast quantities of data.
 These organizations are increasingly required to provide independent and rigorous evidence on the outcomes of their work.
 While they have data available to do this, it is often low quality and under-used.
 Further, organizations often lack the tools needed to use the data to improve their services and strengthen their impact.

-Laterite’s embedded research advisory service empowers our clients to make the most out of their data.
+Laterite’s advisory services empower our clients to make the most out of their data.
 We equip our clients with the tools to design and implement a rigorous research & learning agenda that helps further their mission.

-Laterite currently has an independent research team embedded in TechnoServe's Coffee East Africa initiative, which works with farmers to improve agronomy and business practices, and support coffee cooperatives.
+Laterite has embedded a research team in TechnoServe’s Coffee East Africa initiative, which works with farmers to improve agronomy and business practices, and support coffee cooperatives.
 Through this engagement, Laterite aims to maximize learning, improve internal research functions and strengthen the relationship between implementation and research in six countries: Ethiopia, Kenya, Democratic Republic of the Congo, Uganda, Zimbabwe and Puerto Rico.

 We are using existing and ongoing data collection efforts to better profile TechnoServe’s farmer-clients and understand how their profiles relate to their agronomy practices.
-We are also using historic data to better learn what works and what does not for TechnoServe's clients.
+Another part of our work involves using historic data to better learn what works for TechnoServe’s clients.